 Oh, there are quite a few options to choose from!
 If you are like us and love staying in historic homes, take a look at the Historic Loft.

 Check prices and availability for Historic Loft on VRBO

 7. A TRIP FROM KENTUCKY TO CORYDON, INDIANA – For Wine, History, Music & Art

 Before you even get to Corydon, if driving from Louisville, make a stop at the Turtle Run Winery.
-There, you’ll find homemade wines, live music on weekends (weather permitting) and great ambiance.
+There, you’ll find homemade wines, live music on weekends (weather permitting), and a great ambiance.

 Once in Corydon, spend some time in town.
-There, go on a quick walk and visit Corydon Capitol State historic site (basically Indiana’s birthplace.)
+There, go on a quick walk and visit Corydon Capitol State’s historic site (basically Indiana’s birthplace.)
 Its location is near the town square.
-Nearby are the Battle of Corydon park to learn how our forefathers lived and Constitution Elm – a place where the Indiana constitution was drafted.
+Nearby are the Battle of Corydon park to learn how our forefathers lived and Constitution Elm – a place where the Indiana Constitution was drafted.

 Since all of these attractions are located close to Louisville, you may want to go there on a day trip.
 We were visiting on a day trip from Lexington and felt like we could easily spend another day in the area.